Face milling with the router

 • Observe the technique: Pay attention to the milling direction and speed to minimize tears and increase the surface quality.

-• Do not forget the finishing: Check the surface, sand and protect if necessary (e.g. oil, wax, varnish).
+• Don't forget the finishing touches: Check the surface, sand it, and apply a protective finish if necessary (such as oil, wax, or varnish).

 How can I plane with the router?